 Damages that Islam inflicted upon the Science

-Islam made whole Islamic world to get the religious education like a donkey.
-As a result, Islam produced millions of Islamic Scholars, who were involved only in Fiqh and Sectarian fights during last 1400 years of history of Islam.
-As compared to those millions of Islamic Scholars, Islam was unable to produce even a handful of scientists.
+Islam made the whole Islamic world get religious education like a donkey.
+As a result, Islam produced millions of Islamic Scholars, who were involved only in Fiqh and Sectarian fights during the last 1400 years of the history of Islam.
+Compared to those millions of Islamic Scholars, Islam was unable to produce even a handful of scientists.

-And then Islam prohibited the study of Human Anatomy in name of “respect” to the deceased person.
+And then Islam prohibited the study of Human Anatomy in name of “respect” for the deceased person.
 It caused a lot of damage to the medical field for centuries.

 And then Islam also made life difficult for many Muslim scientists too due to their sects or atheist leanings.
 Ibn Sina was hiding his whole life, and he had to write his books in this state of hiding.
-Al-Razi was hit at his head from his own books in the mosque.
+Al-Razi was hit in his head by his own books in the mosque.
 Ibn-e-Rushd got the punishment for being an atheist.
 Yaqub al-Kindi lashed in public.

-And even today, schools in the Muslim countries are teaching this to the children that Theory of Evolution by Darwin is wrong, and Allah directly sent humans to the earth after woman from crooked rib of man deceived him to eat the forbidden apple.
+And even today, schools in Muslim countries are teaching to children that the Theory of Evolution by Darwin is wrong, and Allah directly sent humans to the earth after a woman from the crooked rib of a man deceived him to eat the forbidden apple.

 You could also read the following discussion about the Islamic Golden Age.

-The Islamic golden age was also significantly helped from translating and studying pre-islamic and non-Islamic texts
+The Islamic golden age was also significantly helped by translating and studying pre-Islamic and non-Islamic texts

-TLDR: Religious inspiration to learn (not unique to Islam, nor religion necessary), the inheritance and studying of pre-Islamic texts, government sponsorship of scholars, large trading networks bringing in new information and technologies - all very much helped spark the Islamic golden age, with contributions not just from Muslims (some of whom were controversial) but from non-Muslims too.
+TLDR: Religious inspiration to learn (not unique to Islam, nor religion necessary), the inheritance and studying of pre-Islamic texts, government sponsorship of scholars, and large trading networks bringing in new information and technologies - all very much helped spark the Islamic golden age, with contributions not just from Muslims (some of whom were controversial) but from non-Muslims too.
 The Islamic golden age paved the way for Europe to advance so far ahead today.
-After all, intellectual endeavours are often built on the works of neighbouring and past cultures, be they European, Chinese, Persian, Iraqi, Syrian, Roman, Greek, Indian etc. It's nothing to be embarrassed of, but celebrated: people learning and improving from each other. - Wiki's Islamic golden age article has a good overview of the causes and decline.
+After all, intellectual endeavors are often built on the works of neighboring and past cultures, be they European, Chinese, Persian, Iraqi, Syrian, Roman, Greek, Indian, etc. It's nothing to be embarrassed of but celebrated: people learning and improving from each other. - Wiki's Islamic golden age article has a good overview of the causes and decline.

 It's dishonest and misleading for many Muslims to attribute the achievements of the Islamic golden age period entirely or mostly to Islam/the Quran.
 As with most other intellectual endeavours (including today), they are often built upon the works produced by neighbouring and past civilizations.

-The primary works that help to inspire the golden age period were the accumulation of pre-Islamic Greek, Roman, Persian, Mesopotamian, Levantine, Egyptian and Indian literature - translated largely by non-Muslims such as Hunayn ibn Ishaq, Yusuf Al-Khuri, Al Himsi, Qusta ibn Luqa, Masawaiyh, Patriarch Eutychius and Jabril ibn Bukhtishu.
-It should also be noted some intellectuals were not only unbelievers but critical of Islam, such as Al-Razi, Al-Rawandi and Al-Marri.
-Whilst other Muslim intellectuals such as Ibn Sina/Avicenna, Ibn Rushd/Averroes, Al-Farabi, Omar Khayyam and more, were often at odds with Muslim orthodoxy, going as far as being labelled heretics and had calls for their works to be destroyed.
+The primary works that help to inspire the golden age period were the accumulation of pre-Islamic Greek, Roman, Persian, Mesopotamian, Levantine, Egyptian, and Indian literature - translated largely by non-Muslims such as Hunayn ibn Ishaq, Yusuf Al-Khuri, Al Himsi, Qusta ibn Luqa, Masawaiyh, Patriarch Eutychius, and Jabril ibn Bukhtishu.
+It should also be noted some intellectuals were not only unbelievers but critical of Islam, such as Al-Razi, Al-Rawandi, and Al-Marri.
+Whilst other Muslim intellectuals such as Ibn Sina/Avicenna, Ibn Rushd/Averroes, Al-Farabi, Omar Khayyam, and more, were often at odds with Muslim orthodoxy, going as far as being labeled heretics and had called for their works to be destroyed.